 Trips to local attractions like Bread and Puppets, the Fairbanks Museum in St. Johnsbury, nearby Canada, mountain trails, swimming in Lake Willoughby or in the college pool, working on a project in the art room, or just taking a nap can substitute for any of the playing sessions.

-Cafeteria meals can be skipped in favor of dining at off-campus restaurants, from the down-home Miss Lyndonville Diner to the excellent River Garden Cafe in East Burke.
-However, much booking of groups takes place at meals, so it is important to keep checking your schedule against the times and room assignments posted in the cafeteria.
+Cafeteria meals can be skipped in favor of dining at off-campus restaurants, such as the down-home Miss Lyndonville Diner.
+However, many bookings of groups take place at meals, so it is important to keep checking your schedule against the times and room assignments posted in the cafeteria.

 Presented with a draft of this schedule, one Board member suggested that it should include a list of the things one has to sneak into the schedule, like trips to the bathroom and stopping by the library to pick up the next music!
 It is a full life.

 Sunday night Large Ensemble: This is an informal sight-reading of some standard orchestral work.
 It’s fun and not to be missed.

 Workshops are held simultaneously for piano or winds not involved in the ensemble.

 Early Music: 9:00 – 10:25 except Thursday.
 Led by Collette LeFever, flute coach.
 The harpsichord and appropriate sheet music are also available throughout the day.
 No sign-up is needed – just show up if interested.

 Madrigal Workshop: 1:00 – 1:50 Daily work (except Sat.) on vocal music, often from the 16th and 17th centuries but with excursions into more modern works.